A Preview of Smart Pointers

 auto p2 = std::move(p1); // 所有权从 p1 转移到 p2

-// p1 变成 nullptr,p2 持有那块内存The detailed mechanism of std::move will be systematically explained in Volume Two.
-For now, just remember that it is the standard way to transfer unique_ptr ownership.
+// p1 变成 nullptr,p2 持有那块内存We will cover the detailed mechanism of std::move in Volume Two.
+For now, just remember that it is the standard way to transfer ownership of a unique_ptr.

-A unique_ptr has no additional runtime performance overhead—it stores just a pointer internally, has no virtual functions, and after compiler optimization, the generated code is almost identical to manual new/delete.
-Modern C++ has a clear rule: use unique_ptr instead of a raw new/delete whenever possible.
+At runtime, unique_ptr has zero performance overhead — it essentially holds a single pointer, has no virtual functions, and the code generated after compiler optimization is nearly identical to manual new/delete.
+Modern C++ has a clear rule: use unique_ptr instead of raw new/delete whenever possible.

-Let's implement the memory leak scenario in two different ways.
-The core comparison is very intuitive: the raw pointer version leaks on the error path, while the unique_ptr version is automatically immune.
+Let's implement the memory leak scenario using two approaches.
+The core contrast is intuitive: the raw pointer version leaks on the error path, while the unique_ptr version is automatically immune.

 #include <iostream>